Columbia, Maryland: Further expansion

 "The Downtown Columbia Plan" is a 2010 amendment to the county's General Plan of expansion.
 It is a framework for the revitalization of Downtown Columbia over the next thirty years.
 Development plans for downtown projects in the years ahead will include details for that project such as neighborhood design guidelines, environmental restoration, public amenities and infrastructure.
 These development plans must adhere to the framework of the Downtown Columbia Plan as required by the zoning legislation.
 Over the life of the Downtown Columbia development project, as much as 13 million square feet of retail, commercial, residential, hotel and cultural development is planned.

 To be accomplished in three phases, the plan calls for the formation of the non-profit Columbia Downtown Housing Corporation to build an additional 5,500 units of low income housing placed downtown in exchange for increased zoning density for other projects.
 Additional development includes 4.3 million square feet of commercial office space, 1.25 million square feet of retail space, 640 hotel rooms, Merriweather Post Pavilion redevelopment and a multi-modal transportation system.

-The Downtown Columbia Plan also has sustainability features, including goals for saving water and energy, and for ecology and livability.

 Columbia's master developer, the Howard Hughes Corporation, is heading up the expansion project.
 The project is projected to cost $90 million and will outline development in the community for the next 40 years.